Meeting Jane Goodall: an unlikely encounter

 I remember when I first heard of Jane's existence.
 It was in the 90s, when I was a somewhat unruly teenager, hanging on the couch, watching TV.

 But Dian Fossey was not the only lady studying great apes.
 I had just discovered that there was also a chimpanzee lady: Jane Goodall.
-(And let's not forget the orangutan specialist: Biruté Galdikas).
+(And let's not forget the orangutan lady: Biruté Galdikas).
 Known as the Trimates, or Leakey's Angels, the three women were chosen by Dr. Louis Leakey to do research on different species of great apes.

 Fieldwork in Tanzania

 I headed to the Rukwa Basin in the Katavi region in the deep west of Tanzania - after five memorable days of driving by jeep from Dar Es Salaam during which I saw much of the country, and by the same route Jane had traveled countless times.
-In the Rukwa basin, I would learn about the geomorphology, tectonic fault lines, and lake level fluctuations of the great Lake Rukwa, which was interesting because once in the past the Rukwa and Tanganyika lakes formed one gigantic lake.
+In the Rukwa basin I would learn about the geomorphology, tectonic fault lines, and lake level fluctuations of Lake Rukwa, which was interesting because once in the past the Rukwa and Tanganyika lakes formed one gigantic lake.

 After the fieldwork, I studied satellite images and aerial photographs.
-But I noticed something strange on the imagery.
-Besides geological structures, there was something else I couldn't put my finger on: Straight stripes scratched through with shorter stripes, perpendicular to each other.
+But I noticed something strange and unnatural on the imagery.
+Besides geological structures, there was something I couldn't put my finger on: Straight stripes scratched through with shorter stripes, perpendicular to each other.
 Too tight and straight to have grown organically.
 What on earth was that?